 The Disability Unit is responsible for ensuring that the Department of Education is in compliance with federal, state and local laws governing non-discrimination against individuals with disabilities.
 The laws prohibit discrimination in employment on the basis of disability and require that an employer provide a qualified applicant or employee with a reasonable accommodation unless it presents an undue hardship.
-The Unit investigates complaints of employment discrimination based on disability.
-The Unit advises employees of their rights and the procedure to follow in requesting a reasonable accommodation from the Department of Education’s H R Connect Medical Office.
-In addition, the Unit mediates in instances where an approved accommodation has not been implemented at the work site.
+The Unit investigates complaints of discrimination based on disability.
+The Unit advises individuals regarding their rights and the procedure to follow in requesting a reasonable accommodation from the Department of Education.
+In addition, the Unit mediates in instances where an approved accommodation has not been implemented.

 The following information is intended to familiarize you with the Department of Education’s procedure regarding accommodating individuals with disabilities.